rbalendra/hangman/README.md

   - if lost display game over and disable all buttons
 - user can click 'play again'
 - Page reloads and new game starts

+TO BE ADDED

+- a decrement counter showing remaining moves in the DOM
+- keyboard functionality